 Land of 700 Hills - Saranda Forest

-Jharkhandi's Sarand forest, Naxalite dominating hilly forest region, spread in around 900 sq km, falls under Singhbhum district.
+Jharkhand's Sarand forest, Naxalite dominating hilly forest region, spread in around 900 sq km, falls under Singhbhum district.
 Here, Maoists are having multiple training camps inside the forest region and runs own government known as Janta Sarkar and their courts known as Jan Adalat.
-It is also asia's largest sal forest and one of the least disturbed forest in India.
+It is also Asia's largest Sal forest and one of the least disturbed forests in India.

 For centuries, these tribes people have remained separate from the outside world thanks to the dense jungle surrounding their home in a deep gorge carved by the perennial rivers, Karo and Koina, pass through these forested areas supporting a diverse floral and faunal resource.
 The entire region remains isolated and remote, much of it is still a mystery.

 Apart of Sal wood, the forest is blessed with 500+ types of medicinal plants and herbs and home of wild honey bees such as apis darsota and apis laborosia honey bees.
 Once in a year, in the month of June-July, most of the forest region blooms with a special kind of wild grass which locally named as "Kangira Koma".

 The wild honey bees, apis darsota and apis laborosia honey bees, known for their aggressive attacking behaviour, collects the nectar from the flower of these wild grass and produces honey in the hive naturally built on trees and cliffs.